jmbarros/icp_inception/README.md

-## Deploy an IBM Cloud private environment in SoftLayer or VMWare with a single command!
-It's that simple.
+## Verify the pre-reqs for an IBM Cloud private installation

 ### Prerequisites:

+This procedure requires you to have one computer with the following software:

 1. Centos 7
 2. Python